orionorganizacao-dotcom/a-dap-protocol/README.md

 - Integrations
 - External review

-Historical repositories are preserved only for reproducibility.
+Historical repositories are preserved for reproducibility and historical transparency.

 Archived repositories must not be interpreted as current protocol definitions.

 ---

-## Verification Path
+# Verification Path

 Minimal cold-start verification: